phubadinee/phubadinee/README.md

 <h3>Attention :</h3>
 • 💬 : I'm interested in Programming of Artificial intelligence and Robotics <br>
-• 🚩 : My goal is a Data Scientist and AI Engineer <br>
+• 🚩 : My goal is a AI Engineer and Space Technology Engineer<br>
 • ✉ : Contact me
 <a href="phubadine.m@kkumail.com">phubadine.m@kkumail.com</a>